The Amateur Radio Newsline™ FAQ

 Q: What is the Amateur Radio Newsline?

 A: Amateur Radio Newsline™ is a free service to the amateur radio community.
-We produce a weekly audio news bulletin called a “QST” or “bulletin of interest to radio amateurs” that is delivered by a downloadable MP3 audio file from our website and over an automated dial-in telephone line.
-It operations are primarily supported by voluntary donations from individual amateurs and amateur radio clubs.
-We are a 501(c)(3), Federal tax-exempt corporation and most contributions made to us are tax deductible.
+We produce a weekly audio news bulletin called a “QST” or “bulletin of interest to radio amateurs” that is delivered by a downloadable MP3 audio file from our website or through a podcast subscription.
+Operations are supported primarily by voluntary donations from individual amateurs and amateur radio clubs.
+We are a 501(c)(3) Federal tax-exempt corporation and most contributions made to us are tax deductible.
 (Please check with your tax advisor if you have any questions regarding such donations.)

 Q: Whom are you associated with?